-Governor Ron DeSantis declared a state of emergency on Saturday in as Tropical Storm Ian gains strength in the Caribbean and is expected to bring downpours and hurricane-speed winds to the peninsula next week.
+Governor Ron DeSantis declared a state of emergency on Saturday in Florida as Tropical Storm Ian gains strength in the Caribbean and is expected to bring downpours and hurricane-speed winds to the peninsula next week.

-DeSantis initially issued an order emergency for two dozen counties on Friday, but expanded it to the entire stateencouraging the population and local authorities to prepare for a storm that could hit large sections of Florida.
+DeSantis initially issued an order emergency for two dozen counties on Friday, but expanded it to the entire stateencouraging the population and local authorities to prepare for a storm that might hit large sections of Florida.

 MIRA: Hurricane watch issued for Canada’s east coast as Fiona advances